 Looking forward to a good long sleep, and then working my way through 60 minimalistic games.
 Probably a windows port of TBDI, too.

-This is a whodunnit.
+This is a procedurally generated whodunnit.
 Minimal clues, minimal interaction, and a very minimal appearance.

 A crime has been committed in Lord Fletcher’s manor.
 Someone has been murdered.